matvign/batchrenamer/docs/documentation.md

 * bug fixes/code cleanup

-# Planned updates
 ## v0.5.2
+* normalise '.' and '..' and expand tilde character if it is the first character
-* new: options for sorting by asc or desc
+* new: option for sorting by asc or desc
-* new: sequence filter: add modification time
+* new: sequence filter :: add modification time
 * bug fixes/code cleanup

+# Planned updates
 ## v0.6.0
 * new: interactive option for ordering of files